hzi-bifo/PatchDetection/Software/README.md

 1. **Install Docker**, if it is not already installed on your machine.
 Docker is available under [DockerStore (Community Edition)](https://store.docker.com/search?type=edition&offering=community "Docker Store") (the free community edition is sufficient).
 Please follow the instructions on the respective download page.

 ### 2) Input Data
 1. **Create a folder  called *patchdetection*,** or, if you've run the pipeline before, you can re-use the old *patchdetection*-folder.
 It does not matter where this folder is located on your machine, but it must be named *patchdetection*.
+Ideally, you can put in your home folder.
 The docker container will mount this folder to access the data that is located in there.
 2. **Copy a folder named *[PREFIX]* that contains the files to be analyzed into the *patchdetection* folder.** The files in the *[PREFIX]*-folder must be named *[PREFIX]_cds.fa* and *[PREFIX]_aa.fa, where *[PREFIX]* can be any character sequence.
 The prefix must be the same!
 This does not apply to the pdb file.

 > Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored by the pipeline.
 > Identifiers in the cds-file must match the identifiers for the respective aa-sequence in the aa-file.
-> For reference data, please refer to [this folder](https://github.com/hzi-bifo/PatchDetection/tree/master/Software/Testdata/HA "Testdata").
+> For reference data, please refer to [this folder](https://github.com/hzi-bifo/PatchDetection/tree/master/Software/Testdata/  "HA").

 ### 3) Running the Pipeline
 1. To run the PatchDetection pipeline, **open a command-line terminal and insert**:

-		$sudo docker run -v [Complete/path/to/your/local/folder/]patchdetection:/app/patchdetection tklingenbifolab/patchdetection:beta -i [PREFIX] -p [PDB FILE] [OTHER OPTIONS]
+> $sudo docker run -v [Complete/path/to/your/local/folder/]patchdetection:/app/patchdetection tklingenbifolab/patchdetection:beta -i [PREFIX] -p [PDB FILE] [OTHER OPTIONS]

 2. To **customize your pipeline-deployment**, you can append the following to the run-command:

->
+>	-i, --i   	: provide name of InOutFolder (mandatory)
-	-i, --i   : provide name of InOutFolder (mandatory) -p, --p   : provide name of pdb File (mandatory)
+	-p, --p   	: provide name of pdb File (mandatory)
 	-d, --d		: provide delta (optional)
 	-c, --c   		: provide chain (optional)
 	-s, --s 		 : starts subsampling (optional)
 	-h, --h 		: help

 3. **Example**

-Say the input folder [(example can be downloaded here)](https://github.com/hzi-bifo/PatchDetection/tree/master/Software/Testdata/HA "Testdata") is located in */home/johndoe/patchdetection/*, the radius is 7 angstrom (default), the pdb file is named protein.pdb and subsampling is on.
-You would then run
+Say the input folder [(example can be downloaded here)](https://github.com/hzi-bifo/PatchDetection/tree/master/Software/Testdata/  "HA") is located in */home/johndoe/patchdetection/*, the pdb file is named protein.pdb and subsampling is on.
+You would then run:

-		$sudo docker run -v /home/johndoe/patchdetection:/app/patchdetection tklingenbifolab/patchdetection:beta -i HA -p protein.pdb -s
+> $sudo docker run -v /home/johndoe/patchdetection:/app/patchdetection tklingenbifolab/patchdetection:beta -i HA -p protein.pdb -s

 4. **Stopping the Pipeline**